Nutanix-APJ/NHT/karbon_deploy_vm /karbon_deploy_vm.rst

 Click on **Launch**

-Fill in the name.
-Eg Kubectl_client.
+Fill in the name.  *Kubectl_client*.
 Click on Create.

 .. image:: images/karbon_deploy_vm_4.png